-Over the past two decades, Dr Stellios has provided consultation for over 80 projects across Asia, Australia, and Europe.
-His notable projects include the Crystal Palace Park Masterplan in London, the American University of Beirut with Zaha Hadid, the Kuala Lumpur International Airport 2, the new Doha International Airport Extension, PETRONAS Headquarters in Kerteh, the world’s second-tallest building Merdeka PNB 118 in Kuala Lumpur, and Paya Lebar Central Masterplan in Singapore.
+Dr Stellios has delivered consultancy services for more than 100 projects.
+Selected work includes the Crystal Palace Park Masterplan in London, the American University of Beirut with Zaha Hadid Architects, Kuala Lumpur International Airport 2, the Doha International Airport Extension, the PETRONAS Headquarters in Kerteh, Merdeka PNB 118 in Kuala Lumpur, and the Paya Lebar Central Masterplan in Singapore.

 Published Books: